sawyerwatts/Checklists/common.md

 architectures), try to slice based off the design decision that will change more frequently (so slice vertically as business logic will change much more frequently than DB providers and data stores).
+- Can anything be made more generic to help lessen the coupling?

 ## Scalability and SLAs